 Black Friday and Cyber Monday (BFCM) are possibly the two most important days for brands and shoppers.
 With people anticipating the best deals on clothing, electronics, gifts, and other product categories, physical and online stores are bound to experience a massive traffic bump.

 Partnering with influencers is one way to drive sales for these events.
-With TikTok, Instagram Reels, and YouTube Shorts dominating social media, influencer marketing has grown into a $21.1 billion industry, up from $16.4 billion in 2022.
+With TikTok, Instagram Reels, and YouTube Shorts dominating social media, influencer marketing has grown into a $21.1 billion industry in 2023 up from $16.4 billion a year earlier.
 Its increasing popularity is due primarily to over 80% of marketers dedicating an influencer marketing budget.
 To make the most of this trend, we’ll show you the top strategies to help your brand engage in influencer marketing for BFCM.

 Effective Influencer Marketing Strategies to Use for Black Friday and Cyber Monday 2023: